 Pick a Shade You Like

 When you do feel the urge to introduce a trendy new color, simply consider picking a shade you like.
 A hot color is only hot if it appeals to you.
 Pick a variation or shade close to it if that color is more appealing for you.
-Just a bit darker, lighter, or with warmer or cooler undertones may end up being a better choice for you.
+Just a bit darker, lighter, or with warmer or cooler undertones may end up being a better choice for you and your surroundings.

 Don't Buy Large Furniture Pieces in a Trendy Color